Medically reviewed by Drugs.com. Last updated on Feb 25, 2020.

-For bacterial conjunctivitis, you'll need prescription ointment or eye drops containing antibiotics (sulfacetamide, erythromycin or others).
+For bacterial conjunctivitis, you'll need prescription ointment or eye drops containing antibiotics.
 Use these for as many days as your doctor tells you, even if your symptoms clear up within a day or two.
 You also can apply warm compresses, such a washcloth, to your eyes for 20- to 30-minute periods, several times a day.
 Gently wipe away eye discharge and dry, crusty material with a clean, moist cotton ball or tissue.

 For allergic conjunctivitis, antihistamine eye drops and cool compresses can help to relieve itching.